ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-or equally, it could be done like in below example, but the former syntax is preferable (for your own good - when giving indices
+or equally, it could be done like in the example below, but the former syntax is preferable (for your own good - when giving indices
 you'd need to _guess_ the index of a labeled entry, which might be prone to mistakes):
 ```bash
 bash $ <ab.json jtc -w'[0][1][0]'
 {